-Concentrations of ketocarotenoids were generally low (particularly astaxanthin) relative to other carotenoids.
-Although ketocarotenoids are common in red integument tissue in vertebrates and may be obtained from dietary sources, they are rare in the diets of most terrestrial vertebrates.
-Despite being rare in the diet, in some species, ketocarotenoids can accumulate when enzymes responsible for carotenoid breakdown, such as the β-carotene oxygenase enzymes BCMO1 and BCO2, are disrupted or deactivated (Twomey et al. 2020a).
+We found that in agamid lizards, concentrations of ketocarotenoids were generally low (particularly astaxanthin) relative to other carotenoids.
+Astaxanthin is produced by a number of bacteria, fungi and algae. and can also be found in large quantities in some red flower petals (Ohmiya 2011).
+Agamid lizards are known to seek out and eat flower petals so could potentially obtain astaxanthin from the diet; however astaxanthin and other ketocarotenoids are generally rare in the diet of terrestrial animals (Svensson & Wong 2011; Heath et al. 2013; Koch & Hill 2018).
+Nevertheless, in some species, ketocarotenoids from dietary sources can accumulate when enzymes responsible for carotenoid breakdown, such as the $\beta$ -carotene oxygenase enzymes BCMO1 and BCO2, are disrupted or deactivated (Twomey et al. 2020a).
 More commonly, ketocarotenoids are metabolically converted from dietary yellow xanthophylls through oxidation reactions catalysed by ketolation enzymes (ketolases; Lopes et al. 2016; Mundy et al. 2016; Twyman et al. 2016).
 Metabolic conversion of dietary yellow xanthophylls to red ketocarotenoids has not been demonstrated in lizards, and the CYP2J19 gene that encodes the primary ketolase in birds and turtles is absent in squamates, tuataras and crocodilians (Twyman et al. 2016).
 A similar P450 enzyme (encoded by the gene CYP3A80) may act as a ketolase in the dendrobatid poison frog Ranitomeya sirensis and possibly other amphibians (Twomey et al. 2020a) but whether this may be the case in reptiles is not currently known.
 In this species of frog, the carotenoid cleavage enzyme BCO2 is also disrupted, possibly facilitating accumulation of ketocarotenoids and their dietary precursors (Twomey et al. 2020a).
-BCO2 is associated with yellow coloration in the wall lizard, but not other polymorphic lacertids (Andrade et al. 2019).
+BCO2 is associated with vellow coloration in the wall lizard, but not other polymorphic lacertids (Andrade et al. 2019).
 Therefore, it is unclear whether agamid lizards have evolved mechanisms to enhance assimilation or enable conversion of dietary carotenoids to ketocarotenoids.
 The positive association we identified between the concentration of dietary carotenoids and ketocarotenoids could indicate increased ketocarotenoid conversion when dietary carotenoid availability is high, or that ketocarotenoids are similarly more available through diet.
 An absence of a mechanisms for ketocarotenoid conversion may explain the prevalence of drosopterin to produce orange and red hues in lizards and some other groups of poikilothermic vertebrates.